DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 #### Option 3: Permanently giving devices to children and young people

-You can choose to give devices to children, young people and families, where you have deemed it appropriate.
+You can choose to give devices to children, young people and families, where you’ve deemed it appropriate.
 This may include giving devices to care leavers.
 Giving devices permanently to children and young people should only be considered after assessing the benefits of the 2 options listed above.